REAN-Foundation/reancare-service/docs/release_docs/AHA_Platform_Deployment_Workflows.md

 * This job uses [mukunku/tag-exists-action](https://github.com/marketplace/actions/tag-exists-action), [git-get-release-action](https://github.com/marketplace/actions/git-get-release-action).
 * This job will validate whether the given input release tag exists or not
-* This job get the GitHub release with the associated GitHub tag name with it and store the GitHub release ID.
+* This job gets the GitHub release with the associated GitHub tag name with it and store the GitHub release ID.
 * Then it will check ECR image tag with the same as GitHub release ID.

 #### Deploy-ECS